archilex/advanced-tables-docs/README.md

 ### Activating your license on AnyStack

-AnyStack is the service used to handle the payment, licensing, and distribution of AdvancedTables.
+AdvancedTables uses [AnyStack](https://anystack.sh) to handle payment, licensing, and distribution.

 During the purchasing process, AnyStack will provide you with a license key.
 You will also be asked by AnyStack to activate your license by providing a `domain`.
 This is usually the domain of where your final project will live.
 You’ll use this same domain to install locally and in production.
 Once you have provide a domain, your license key will be activated and you can proceed with [installing with composer](#installing-with-composer) below.